 We would ask you to note that this workbook does not provide you with a certificate but the book once printed off, completed and signed off by a line manager acts as proof of completing the course.
-This course is a written alternative to completing the e-learning course.
+This course is a written alternative to completing the online learning course.

 Please click below to download the workbook.

 Please click below to book onto a course.

 For 2018/19 booking for online and face to face training is via one link.
-If you already have an account with MeLearning, continue to use your current account and password details.
-If not, you will be required to self-register and set up an account to access all online and face to face courses.
-You will also be able to cancel any courses and see how many places are left on any course.
-Should you have any problems please contact our Training Administration Team who will be happy to assist you.
+If you already have an account with MeLearning continue to use your current account and password details.
+If not you will be required to self register and set up an account to access all online and face to face courses.

 Safeguarding Training Administrator